lovelabUCL/dimensionality/README.md

 ## MATLAB

-Estimate the functional dimensionality in a ROI or a searchlight in MATLAB.
+Estimate the functional dimensionality in a ROI in MATLAB.

 ### Requirements